OndrejDudacek/Cellular-automata/README.md

 # About this app

 This application is my school project on cellular automata.
-When I presented it in class I used this presentation I created.
+When I presented it in class, I used [this](https://www.canva.com/design/DAFzxeilpL4/FSNip4YF2MTZOqsiwSZbDA/edit?utm_content=DAFzxeilpL4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) presentation I made.

 # Cellular-automata
 ## What are cellular automata